Habsburg Spain: The last Spanish Habsburgs (1643–1700)

-Supported by the French, Neapolitans and Portuguese rose up in revolt against the Spanish in the 1640s.
+Burdened by wartime taxes and supported by the French, the Catalans, Portuguese and Neapolitans rose up in revolt against the Spanish in the 1640s.
 With the Spanish Netherlands now very much on the defensive between French and Dutch forces after the Battle of Lens in 1648, the Spanish made peace with the Dutch and recognized the independent United Provinces in the Peace of Westphalia that ended both the Eighty Years' War and the Thirty Years' War.

 Olivares attempted to suppress the Catalan Revolt by launching an invasion of southern France.
-The quartering of Spanish troops in the Principality of Catalonia only made the situation worse, and the Catalans decided to secede from Spain altogether and unite with France.
-French troops soon arrived in Catalonia, but when a renewed civil war (the Fronde) broke out at home, their domestically distracted forces were driven out in 1652 by Catalan and Spanish Habsburg forces.
+The quartering of Spanish troops in the Principality of Catalonia only made the situation worse.
+The Catalans decided to secede from Spain altogether and unite with France.
+French troops soon arrived in Catalonia, but when a renewed civil war (The Fronde) broke out at home, their domestically distracted forces were driven out in 1652 by Catalan and Spanish Habsburg forces.

 England now entered the war and occupied Jamaica.
-The long, desultory and weary struggle effectively ended at the Battle of the Dunes (1658) where the French army under Vicomte de Turenne (along with some English help) defeated the Spanish army of the Netherlands.
-Spain agreed to the Peace of the Pyrenees in 1659 that ceded to France Artois, Roussillon, and portions of Lorraine.
+The long, desultory and weary struggle effectively ended at the Battle of the Dunes (1658) where the French army under Henri de La Tour d'Auvergne, Viscount of Turenne (along with some English help) defeated the Spanish Army of Flanders.
+Spain agreed to the Treaty of the Pyrenees in 1659 that ceded to France Artois, Roussillon, and portions of Lorraine.

 Meanwhile, the Portuguese took advantage of the Catalan revolt to declare their own independence in 1640.
 The 60 years of union between Portugal and Spain were not happy.
-The Portuguese fluent Philip II visited the country twice, but Philip III only once, in a short formal visit, and Philip IV never bothered to.
-The Spanish, hard pressed elsewhere, were blamed for inadequately protecting Portugal's overseas colonies from the Dutch (who annexed parts of Colonial Brazil), and in a time of economic downturn, the Spanish colonies did not enjoy having to trade and compete with their Portuguese counterparts.
+The Portuguese fluent Philip II visited the country twice, but Philip III only once, in a short formal visit.
+Philip IV never bothered to.
+The Spanish, hard pressed elsewhere, were blamed for inadequately protecting Portugal's overseas colonies from the Dutch who annexed parts of Colonial Brazil.
+In a time of economic downturn, the Spanish colonies did not enjoy having to trade and compete with their Portuguese counterparts.
 Moreover, Portugal's autonomous status as an equal in the union went into decline after Philip II and was treated increasingly in the great councils of state as a province.
-After Portugal declared independence and chose the Duke of Braganza as King John IV, Spain was distracted with a Revolt in Andalusia and thus chose to not do anything about it.
+After Portugal declared independence and chose the Duke of Braganza as King John IV, Spain was distracted with a revolt in Andalusia and thus was unable to do anything about it.